Skip to content

 The LH surge I mentioned earlier is what triggers the production of this mucous.
 The mucous itself helps with fertility.
 Cervical mucous will be present anywhere from one to three days prior to ovulation.
 If you are trying to conceive, the day that you spot the mucous is a good day to have intercourse.

-Your Basal Body Temperature may show a dip in temperature the day you ovulate.
-That dip is then followed by a rise in temperature the day after ovulation.
+Your Basal Body Temperature may dip the day you ovulate.
+That dip is followed by a rise the day after ovulation.

 What are Ovulation Symptoms?